irfan935311/Python-Projects/Blinkit_Data_Analysis_P1/README.md

-This folder contins all files for Project 1
+This folder contins all files of Project 1